 Week 8: August 7 - August 11

 9:00-1:00 – $435/week

 9:00-5:00 – $695/week

 8:00-9:00 & 5:00-6:00 $99/wk

 Please register through the link below.
 You will first make an account (no membership is required) and then choose the option for “Junior Training Camp.”
 For more information contact our Registrar Renee Giordano at email@example.com.

 - Your child should wear athletic or tennis apparel to camp.
 Since camp is outdoors, clothing that wicks the sweat is always good.
 Sneakers are a must.
 A hat or visor also helps protect from the sun.

 - We ask you to apply sunscreen before camp to maximize it’s effectiveness and save time at camp.

-- You should bring a racket if you have one but don’t worry if you don’t as we have many to loan.
-Our pros are always happy to help you with the correct sizing, too.
+- Your child should bring a racket if he/she has one, but don’t worry if he/she doesn’t, as we have many to loan.
+Our pros are always happy to help your family with the correct sizing, too

 - Your child should bring a full water bottle with them.
 Staying hydrated is critically important.
 We have refill stations throughout the club and the pros are constantly reinforcing the need to drink.